 Here’s how we can help

-As a parent, trying to help your child or teen can be frustrating and feel futile and helpless.
+As a parent, trying to help your child or teen can be frustrating and feel futile or helpless.
 We work with young people to come up with a mutual plan of action to teach them to help themselves in a way that makes sense to them.
 Our therapists provide an appropriate level of confidentiality that facilitates therapy for the young person.

 Socio-Emotional Concerns for School-Aged Children